fiveruns/dash-javascript/README.markdown

 ## Limitations

+* You can only fetch the most recent data.
+We hope to support fetching data from arbitrary time windows in the future.
 * For the time being, we support only read access to Dash from browser-based apps.
 This is due to scalability concerns and the awkwardness of writing data in cross-domain browser-based applications.

 ## Authors